 The interest expense on a debit balance created by establishing a position.

 Referring to an option or future that is settled in cash when exercised or assigned.
 No physical entity, either stock or commodity, is received or delivered.

 The process by which the terms of an option contract are fulfilled through the payment or receipt in dollars of the amount by which the option is in-the-money as opposed to delivering or receiving the underlying stock.

-The Chicago Board Options Exchange; the first national exchange to trade listed stock options.
+The Cboe Options Exchange; the first national exchange to trade listed stock options.

 Class (of Options)

 Option contracts of the same type (call or put) and Style (American, European or Capped) that cover the same underlying security.